elixir-europe/infectious-diseases-toolkit/README.md

 ## License

-The process documents and data are made available under a CC-BY license.
+The documents and data from the IDTk are made available under a CC-BY licence.
 Software are made available under an MIT license.
-More information about our license can be found on our [license](LICENSE) page.
+More information about our licence can be found on our [licence](LICENSE) page.

 ## How to cite the IDTk
 We have not published the story of IDTk yet.
 Till then, please refer to: